jn1707/nuSQuIDS/README.md

 Notes:
 * Any form for the 9x9 $D$ matrix can be specified in this implementation, not just the three (diagonal) scenarios focussed on in arxiv:2007.00068
 * If one is using a diagonal $D$ matrix, can instead use `Set_DecoherenceGammaMatrixDiagonal(D)` for simplicity, providing a 1D array of the 9 diagonal elements
+* Depending on the assumptions made, the elements of the $D$ matrix are not fully independent, and inequalities between them must be observed.
+These are not enforced in the model, the user is responsible for this (since it depends on their chosen assumptions)
 * In high energy atmospheric/astrophysical neutrino scenarios, it is important to enable tau-renegeration in nuSQuIDs, as this effect may be enhanced by decoherence (since decoherence can increase the nutau flux, especially for numu dominated initital fluxes)

 Publications using this model: